acaldwell710/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

   ```html
   <a href="#" id="next" class="btn">Next</a>
   ```

+  --var nextButton = document.getElementById("next");

 2. Write another line that updates the text of `nextButton` to `"Next image"`.

+--
 3. Write another line that adds a click event listener to `nextButton` so that when it's clicked the browser alerts `"Next image coming up."`.

+--

 ## jQuery

 ### Questions

 1. What is a JavaScript library and why do we use them?

+--A javascript library basically houses lots of methods which can be used by external linking or internally linking the file.
+Sometimes you can even use just a small portion of the library.
 2. What is jQuery for?

+--jQuery is a javascript library that adds similar functionality to a page as DOM scripting, but also contains even more complex methods and functionality.

 ### Exercises